rust-lang/book/second-edition/src/ch09-01-unrecoverable-errors-with-panic.md

 default when using cargo build or cargo run without the --release flag, as we have here.

-In the output in Listing 9-2, line 11 of the backtrace points to the line in our project that’s causing the problem: *src/main.rs* in line 4.
+In the output in [Listing 9-2][Listing-9-2], line 11 of the backtrace points to the line in our project that’s causing the problem: *src/main.rs* in line 4.
 If we don’t want our program to panic, the location pointed to by the first line mentioning a file we wrote is where we should start investigating to figure out how we got to this location with values that caused the panic.
-In Listing 9-1 where we deliberately wrote code that would panic in order to demonstrate how to use backtraces, the way to fix the panic is to not request an element at index 100 from a vector that only contains three items.
+In [Listing 9-1][Listing-9-1] where we deliberately wrote code that would panic in order to demonstrate how to use backtraces, the way to fix the panic is to not request an element at index 100 from a vector that only contains three items.
 When your code panics in the